 - If Working on weekends is checked, but there are no operational hours set for weekends, the weekend days appear in the Capacity setup table to set the operational hours for missing days.

 - If Custom Operational Hours has been selected, click Edit Custom Hours to set the operational hours for the resource.
-Operational hours are valid for all individual resources at this Shop floor location.
+Operational hours are valid for all individual resources at this Shop floor location unless altered at the individual resource level.

 Editing Resource Capacity (Resources)

-- Allow/disallow use of all available resources for production order
+- allow/disallow the use of all available resources for the production order.

 Any changes in resource capacity only affect new orders; already created orders are not subjected to the changes (not re-planned).